Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Care of raw sweet potatoes before storing

 Do not rinse fresh, raw sweet potatoes, but rub them gently to remove dirt.
 Moisture from rinsing them will encourage sprouting and mold.
-Keep them far from heat and moisture.
+Keep them far from heat and humidity.

 Store raw sweet potatoes away from other vegetables.
 They may cause undesired ripening in other raw foods.

 Keep a little space between sweet potatoes when you put them away in storage.
-Friction, or pressing against each other, will cause bruising and later, spoilage.
+Friction, or pressing against each other, will cause bruising and potential spoilage.

 Prepping sweet potatoes to cook later